 Tantalum is a crucial component in next generation semiconductors, allowing electronics manufacturers to produce chips of increasingly greater information densities.
 H.C.
-Starck are providers of high purity tantalum for use in the semiconductor industry, supplying it in several different forms designed for PVD sputtering.
+Starck Solutions are providers of high purity tantalum for use in the semiconductor industry, supplying it in several different forms designed for PVD sputtering.

 Why is tantalum a desirable material for use in semiconductor chips?